marakel/marakel.github.io/_posts/2019-08-18-hackernews.md

 ---

 Some background information: Hacker News is a social news website focusing on computer science and entrepreneurship that contains posts that are upvoted or downvoted by popularity.
 The dataset I am using has been reduced to about 20,000 rows.
-(Posts were removed that did not receive any comments).
+Posts were removed that did not receive any comments.

-I am specifically analyzing "Ask HN" and "Show HN" post types.
+I am specifically analyzing "Ask HN" and "Show HN" post types (HN just stands for Hacker News).
 I am looking to determine whether each post type (Ask HN or Show HN) receives more comments on average.
 I will also be looking at whether the time the posts are created has an effect on the amount of comments it recevies.

 This is a simple project I am using to practice some basic data analysis in python.
 My later projects will utilize more of the python libraries and some prediction techniques.

 My first step is to upload the csv as a list of the rows.
-I am also removing the first row of the data, which are the headers.
+I am also removing the first row of the data which are the headers.
 ```python
 from csv import reader
 opened_file = open("hacker_news.csv")